This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A mode of running the storage management subsystem (SMS) in which up to 32 names, representing systems, system groups, or both, are supported in the SMS configuration.
 When running in this mode, the system can share source control data sets (SCDSs), active control data sets (ACDSs), and communications data sets (COMMDSs) only with other systems running in 32-name mode.
 See also compatibility mode.

-The third generation of wireless technology.
+In mobile computing, the third generation of wireless technology.
 Multimedia 3G networks transmit wireless data up to 2 megabits per second, making possible the integration of voice, data and video.
-See also streaming.
+See also Enhanced Data Rates for GSM Evolution, High-Speed Packet Access, streaming.

 See third-generation language.